Wolf's isotopic response

 This section has been translated automatically.

 The independence of this phenomenon is doubted (Happle R et al. 2018).
-Certainly, the reaction is not comparable to the classical Köbner phenomenon, in which a mechanical triggering is causative.
+The reaction is certainly not comparable with the classic Köbner phenomenon, which is caused by a mechanical trigger.
 Type II of the Köbner phenomenon, the pseudo-Köbner phenomenon, is also primarily mechanically triggered.

-The isotopic reaction is most comparable to the"radiation recall phenomenon", a dermatitic flare-up phenomenon in a previously X-ray irradiated skin area.
-The only difference is that the isotopic reaction does not follow a uniform pathogenetic pattern.
-The common basis in radiation recall is a previous (viral) disease that leaves a topical immunologic imbalance leading to increased pathologic reactivity.
+The isotopic reaction is most comparable to the"radiation recall phenomenon", a dermatitic flare-up phenomenon in an area of skin previously exposed to X-rays.
+However, the isotopic reaction does not follow a uniform pathogenetic pattern.
+The common basis of radiation recall is a (viral) pre-existing disease, which leaves a topical immunological imbalance that leads to increased pathological reactivity.

-Incidentally, some cases of the recently described"Eosinophilic Dermatosis in Hematologic Neoplasia" show exactly this reaction pattern.
-Here, too, a zosteriform pattern of spread is found in a disease that is in itself exanthematous and diffuse.
-It can be assumed that in these patients an earlier (in the meantime healed and forgotten) zoster disease could have led to this "recall pattern".
+Incidentally, some cases of the recently described"eosinophilic dermatosis in hematologic neoplasia" show exactly this reaction pattern.
+Here, too, a zosteriform pattern of spread is found in a disease that is in itself exanthematic and diffuse.
+It can be assumed that a previous (now healed and forgotten) zoster disease may have led to this "recall pattern" in these patients.

 Literature